Cornwall Electric: Cornwall Electric Street Railway Company Limited

 During the time Stormont Electric was planning to expand its operation, Cornwall Electric Street Railway included in its charter the right to generate electricity for heating, lighting and power.
 The company was looking for ways to turn its financial difficulties around.
 Although it was not in a position to compete against Stormont Electric, its general manager David Starr was contemplating purchasing the company, in order to power its streetcar service with electricity that was not being used during the day.

 In a 1970 Act of the Legislative Assembly of the Province of Ontario, Cornwall Electric received authorization to sell the railway freight operations, including equipment, buildings, tracks, and lands with rights-of-way.
-The Canadian National (CN) purchased the freight operations on 1 April 1971 for $430,000.
+The Canadian National Railway purchased the freight operations on April 1, 1971 for $430,000.
 The passenger service was contracted out to A.J.
 McDonald Limited.

 Power sources and growth

 Ontario Hydro

-Like many municipalities in Ontario, Cornwall was tempted in 1912 to join the new provincial publicly-owned Ontario Hydro.
+Like many municipalities in Ontario, Cornwall was tempted in 1912 to join the new provincial publicly owned Ontario Hydro.
 Enticed by the promise of lower rates and "people's power" to join the public utility, residents were unswayed.
 Between 1919 and 1920, pro-Hydro and anti-Hydro forces engaged in many heated discussions.
 Some had seen Ontario Hydro as becoming a huge monopoly, initially offering lower rates, but not maintaining them.
 The debates culminated into a referendum, whereby the ratepayers of Cornwall in a 799 to 540 vote, enacted a by-law to renew the company's franchise, keeping the utility under local control and in private hands for another ten years.
 This provided Cornwall with stable rates, while all the Hydro-towns were subjected to rate increases.
 Unlike Cornwall, they were unable to choose another provider of electricity once connected to the public grid.

-It was later revealed that Adam Beck, former chairman of the Hydro-Electric Power Commission (HEPC), who had unsuccessfully tried to convince the citizens of Cornwall to switch to Ontario Hydro, used his influence and the strength of his position, to offer the Eugene Phillips Electric Company, a more favourable electricity rate, if it relocated to the public-Hydro town of Brockville, Ontario, instead of Cornwall, during the time the company was negotiating with Cornwall's Board of Trade and town council.
-Cornwall Mayor Chisholm and council were outraged, and appealed to the provincial government, which after receiving other complaints, established the Gregory Royal Commission to investigate the HEPC.
-In this regard, the Commission found that HEPC, had improperly contributed $805 of public funds to the pro-Hydro Citizens League, had discriminated against Cornwall, and had made arrangements to shut Cornwall out of getting an independent source of power, which it deemed to be "coercion of a character seldom adopted by a public body".
+It was later revealed that Adam Beck, former chairman of the Hydro-Electric Power Commission (HEPC), who had unsuccessfully tried to convince the citizens of Cornwall to switch to Ontario Hydro, used his influence and the strength of his position to offer the Eugene Phillips Electric Company a more favourable electricity rate if it relocated to the public-Hydro town of Brockville, Ontario, instead of Cornwall, during the time the company was negotiating with Cornwall's Board of Trade and town council.
+Cornwall Mayor Chisholm and council were outraged and appealed to the provincial government, which, after receiving other complaints, established the Gregory Royal Commission to investigate the HEPC.
+In this regard, the Commission found that HEPC had improperly contributed $805 of public funds to the pro-Hydro Citizens League, had discriminated against Cornwall, and had made arrangements to shut Cornwall out of getting an independent source of power, which it deemed to be "coercion of a character seldom adopted by a public body".